rth/vtext/benchmarks/README.md

 # vtext benchmarks

-This folder includes benchmark scripts for text-vectorize.
+This folder includes benchmark scripts for vtext

 To run the benchmarks download an (adapted) copy of the 20 newsgroup dataset [here](https://s3-eu-west-1.amazonaws.com/public-sym/20newsgoups.zip), then extract